stonepros/stone/doc/install/manual-freebsd-deployment.rst

 	ceph osd crush add osd.0 1.0 host=node1

 #.
-After you add an OSD to Ceph, the OSD is in your configuration.
+After you add an OSD to Stone, the OSD is in your configuration.
 However,
    it is not yet running.
 The OSD is ``down`` and ``in``.
 You must start your new OSD before it can begin receiving data.